CUNY-CL/yoyodyne/examples/wandb_sweeps/README.md

 # W&B Sweeps

-This directory contains example scripts for running a hyperparameter sweep with [Weights & Biases](https://wandb.ai/site).
+This directory contains instructions for running a hyperparameter sweep with [Weights & Biases](https://wandb.ai/site).

 ## Usage